Naseby Information Centre

 Curling

-Tel 03 444 9878 / info@curling.co.nz / Website
+Tel 03 444 9878 / info@curling.co.nz / www.curling.org.nz

 For the traditional curling experience, you may want to spend some time on the outdoor ice, situated right next door to the indoor rink.
-Of course, this is only open during the winter months – usually June to August – and it’s a good idea to phone ahead if you are travelling in especially for the outdoor ice.
-Prices and opening hours are available on the rink’s website.
+Of course, this is only open during the winter months, usually June to August, and it is a good idea to phone ahead if you are travelling in especially for the outdoor ice.

-Tel 03 444 9270 / Website
+Tel 03 444 9270

 Ice skating

-Tel 03 444 9270 / Website
+Tel 03 444 9270 / www.nasebyicerink.com

 The Luge

-The Southern Hemisphere’s first luge track was opened in Naseby in June 2008.
+The Southern Hemisphere's first luge track was opened in Naseby in June 2008.
 The 360m track is hard packed snow covered with a layer of ice, within low wooden walls.
-It’s an adrenalin rush for those who enjoy a thrill, racing around the 10 curves of the track on a sled, reaching speeds of 60km/hr.
-Situated next door to the curling rinks and winding back into the Naseby’s Forest, the luge is a wonderful winter experience for anyone eight-years-old and upwards.
+It is an adrenalin rush for those who enjoy a thrill, racing around the 10 curves of the track on a sled, reaching speeds of 60km/hr.
+Situated next door to the curling rinks and winding back into the Naseby Forest, the luge is a wonderful winter experience for anyone eight-years-old and upwards.
 Sleds, safety equipment and tuition are provided.
 Bookings are essential and more information can be found on the luge website.

-Tel 03 444 9270 / Website
+Tel 03 444 9270

 Around the village